mddazure/azure-vwan-security-microhack/README.md

 Navigate to the West Europe Hub and click Effective Routes.
 Under Choose resource type select Azure Firewall and under Resource microhack-we-hub-firewall.

-The default route should be lsited with Next Hop Type HubBgpConnection and Next Hop the BGP connection to the CSR.
+The default route should be listed with Next Hop Type HubBgpConnection and Next Hop the BGP connection to the CSR.

 ![image](images/west-europe-default-route.png)